De-duplicate Music Files in MacBook Air/Pro

 Step 5.
 Check out the duplicates and get it deleted.

 When installment finishes, please run the app on "Launchpad".
-At this time, you will see the panel showing up, which allows you to monitor things like "CPU Usage", "Network Usage", "Junk Files" and "Memory Usage".
-Please click "System Optimizer" to enter the next step.
+At this time, you will see the panel showing up, which allows you to monitor things like "CPU Usage", "Battery Usage", and "Memory Usage".
+Please click "Scan" or move to "Duplicate Finder" to enter the next step.

 Step 2.
 Select Folders to Scan Duplicates